 The content of the Section 243 Integrated English Literacy and Civics Education grant application will address the seven requirements and thirteen considerations identified in WIOA with an emphasis on those that most directly address the goals of section 243, including the extent to which the proposed activities are responsive to regional needs and align with the strategies and goals identified in the local plans.
 Applicants will be required to provide extensive data to demonstrate the need for and potential for success of the proposed IELCE program and the affiliated integrated education and training (IET) program in the proposed service area.
 Such data include immigration trends, demographics of the English language learners in the proposed service area, educational attainment data for English language learners, and employment and labor market statistics showing sufficient employment opportunities for students who complete the program.
 Applicants will be required to provide evidence of partnerships that support the purpose of the program, including commitment from a training provider for the occupational training component of the IET.
 Applicants will be required to provide evidence of communication with and input from social service organizations serving the target population, the local workforce board, and local businesses/employers in identifying the need for the IELCE program and related IET.
-Applicants will be required to provide evidence that the occupational training component of the proposed IET is in an indemand industry, has the potential to lead to economic self-sufficiency, is part of a career pathway, and will be provided by qualified providers.
+Applicants will be required to economic self-sufficiency, is part of a career pathway, and will be provided by qualified providers.
 They must identify specific employers the communicated with regarding related employment opportunities for individuals who complete the integrated education and training activity.